 How will I know what I need, and when?

-Always begin by consulting with your neurologist and ALS clinic team.
+Always begin by consulting with your neurologist and ALS clinic or medical team.
 They can help you determine which power mobility device is best for you—and when you should get it.
 The sooner you get the appropriate piece of equipment, the safer, more comfortable, and more independent you’ll be.

 |